 Answering all these questions will help them figure out if they are a great fit.

-It is advisable to identify companies that would be a good fit for your event.
+It is advisable to identify companies that would be a good fit for your events with sponsors.
 The process is preferable to spam random companies you find with event sponsorship proposals.

 Ensure that you target partners that align with your brand and your event, as this will prevent your audience from getting confused.
 For example, if you think of organizing a health-related summit, getting backings from a tobacco company might not pass the right message.
 Contacting the right partners will conserve your time and increase your success rate.